crealu/periosignup/README.md

 # Sheets Signup
-Registration service that saves form input to Google Sheets Row.
+Registration service that saves form input to a row in Google Sheets.